AI Agent extension configuration options

 })

-These configuration options let you integrate the AI Agent with your custom LLM and backend service.
-To learn more, read the Custom LLM integration guide.
+These configuration options let you integrate the AI Agent extension with your custom AI Agent instead of Tiptap Cloud's managed AI Agent.
+To learn more, read the Custom AI Agent integration guide.

 Custom resolver